grzegorz-jodlowski/javascript-prework/README.md

 ## <a name="about"></a>What's this project about?

-Simple, old-school rock-paper-scissors game written in pure JS (Vanilla JS).
+Simple, old-school rock-paper-scissors game written in Vanilla JS.
 The opponent in the game is a computer that randomly chooses its move.

 </br>